markach151/HomeLabActiveDirectory/README.md

 After joining the client computer to the domain we can now see it in the Active Directory Users and Computers.
 If I were to delete this I would not be able to login with one of the user accounts I created.

 ![image21](https://github.com/markach151/HomeLabActiveDirectory/assets/84886088/55798a50-0c22-4692-ba5f-f70c59953a40)

+## Credit to Josh Madakor for the project tutorial!